sjtalkar/python_datascience/README.md

 ## Implementing Python programs for DataScience course application

 The files of interest in this project are the ones that set up the tools that can be repeatedly used in datascience

-The file ImageAndTextAndColorTines.Py was developed as an exercise to create a collage of images canvas with varying hues

 The file WebScrapingWithPythonSoup.py utilizes requests library to fetch a requested URL, parses the HTML using BeautifulSoup and extracts HTML elements out of web pages